 As day one of our third session is upon us, we three staff aboard Changes in Latitude are gearing up for an incredible journey.
 In anticipation of this great session, our flags have been raised, our scuba tanks filled and our decks scrubbed!
 With the next 16 days ahead of us, Changes is ready to set sail in the beautiful British Virgin Islands with 13 new students.
-During the session, our students, whom are from all over the world, will be diving in some of the most pristine waters in the world.
-Our dolphin as Neptune students will practise identifying lots of interesting fish and corals and possibly even challenging themselves with some wreck, deep and night diving.
+During the session, our students, who are from all over the world, will be diving in some of the most pristine waters in the world.
+Our dolphin as Neptune students will practice identifying lots of interesting fish and corals and possibly even challenging themselves with some wreck, deep and night diving.
 We are so excited to show this group of shipmates the wonders of these incredible islands, and we know that the next 21 days are going to be memorable, adventurous and incredible!

 Here is an introduction to the crew of Changes In Latitude:

 Coming from all the way across the pond Tim has spent much of his life on and around the water.
 Starting sailing from a young age Tim has represented Great Britain at an international level in a number of classes.
 He continued to both compete and coach whilst studying history at the University of Southampton, and since graduating has been working and traveling his way around the world.
 During a stint in Australia, he spent 18 months working on a catamaran off the Queensland coast as first mate, where he sought to spend as much time as possible on or under the water.
 After this, he moved to Rarotonga in the Cook Islands to become a scuba instructor and continues to stay either on, in, or as close to the ocean as social norms allow.
 Beyond this, his hobbies include surfing, skiing, and kickboxing.